pessini/moby-bikes/README.md

 eBikes throughout the city, while performing safety checks and basic maintenance.

-**To optimize operations, we want to predict the demand for the next hours based on weather data in order to decide whether to increase fleet or is safe to perform safety checks and maintenance and even to collect bikes for repair.**
+**To optimize operations, we want to predict the demand for the next hours based on weather data in order to decide whether to increase fleet or is safe to perform safety checks and maintenance or to collect bikes for repairing.**

 ### In a nutshell (TL:DR)

 - **Data Pipeline** - Pull data from APIs and dump it into a AWS S3 bucket.
 Read files from S3 and store them in a MYSQL database.

-- **Minimum Viable Product (MVP)** - A web app that shows a few business metrics and a few charts.
+- **Minimum Viable Product (MVP)** - A web app displaying a few business metrics and charts.

 - Uses **machine learning algorithms** to predict the demand for the next hours based on weather data.